-^{2.} This committee was founded by the Dutch Minister of Justice and Secretary of State for Health to investigate the "Medical Practice of Euthanasia".
+This committee was founded by the Dutch Minister of Justice and Secretary of State for Health to investigate the "Medical Practice of Euthanasia".

-^{3.} Karel Gunning, Letter to the Editor, The Lancet, vol 338: Oct 19, 1991.
+^{3.} Karel Gunning, Letter to the Editor, The Lancet, vol. 338: Oct.
+19, 1991.

-This is so because of the committee's definition of euthanasia which is :"intentional life-ending act by someone other than the patient and at his request".
+^{4.} This is so because of the committee's definition of euthanasia as: "intentional life-ending act by someone other than the patient and at his request".

-^{5.} Gunning himself gives the number as 19 675, but this includes some of the more dubious categories which will be discussed later.
+^{5.} Gunning himself gives the number as 19,675, but this includes some of the more dubious categories which will be discussed later.